Journey to the Homeland Tours

 Tour payments according to the following schedule:

-Note: For a single room for hotels in Odessa and Stuttgart, there is a $300 charge for single-room supplement.
+** If requesting single room single room for hotels in Frankfurt, Odessa and Stuttgart, there is a $300 charge for single-room supplement.

 Full payment can be made at any time.
 All checks